We’ve compiled a list of reasons why the Safari Park is a must see and why we recommend becoming a member.

 - Exclusive Member specials such as merchandise discounts throughout the year

-A one-day pass to the Safari Park costs $48 vs. their Diamond Membership which costs $170 but really it’s $85/person as you can add one accompanying guest for the entire year as well.
+A one-day pass to the Safari Park costs $56 vs. their regular Annual Membership which costs $112/ adult and $56/ child (3+ yrs) .
 Plus, free parking and tons of other member perks as mentioned above.
 Definitely a win-win for us as we live in Southern California and can visit both parks frequently.
 The value really stacks up.
 If you’d like to see all membership options as well as day pass prices click here.
+Updated: We now have the Keepers Club + Guest which allows us to bring a guest every single time throughout the year.

 Stay tuned for our tips when visiting the San Diego Zoo. 😉